Tri-Counties Genealogy & History by Joyce M. Tice

 Sleeper Hill cemetery Listing 2006

-BERT S. DARLING, 93, HCR4, Warren Center, passed away on Saturday, Aug.
+BERT S. DARLING, 93, HCR4, Warren Center, died on Saturday, Aug.
 20, 1994, at the LaPorte United Methodist Home, where he had resided since March 1993.
 He was born on July 15, 1901, in Little Meadows, Pa., the son of Frank and Ida Mae Clock Darling.
 On July 28, 1926, in Endicott, N.Y. he married Maizie E. Sleeper, who predeceased him on Jan.
 27, 1991.
 Bert was a well-known resident of the Warren Center area owning and operating a diary farm for several years.
 For 25 years, Bert was a foreman for the Endicott Johnson Works Corp. in Endicott, N.Y.
 He was a member of the Warren Center United Methodist Church, where he had taught Sunday School for 56 years, and also served as Sunday School superintendent.
 Bert was a charter member and founder of the Warren Center Volunteer Fire Company, a member of the NRA, and the Warren Center Senior Citizens.
 H e had also served as president and school board director for the Center School and Northeast Bradford School system.
 He was an avid baseball player in his youth and later on continued to coach the local Warren Center baseball team.
 Bert was also one of the original founders who brought Boy Scouts to the Warren Center area.
 He enjoyed hunting and fishing with his family.
 Bert is survived by his son and daughters-in-law; Norman and Betty Darling, Rodney and Rose Mary, all of Warren Center; David and Dawn Darling of Appalachin; his sister, Mrs. Doris Taylor of North Carolina; twin sisters, Mrs. Barbara Brennan of Albany, N.Y. and Mrs. Marjorie Nelson of Oklahoma; a sister-in-law, Carol Dewing of California; 16 grandchildren, 23 great-grandchildren; tree great-great-grandsons and several nieces, nephews and cousins.
 He was predeceased by a brother, Paul Darling, twin sisters; Lula Thompson and Lillian Brotherton; sisters; Gladys Smith and Viva Perry.
 Funeral services will be held on Wednesday, Aug .13, 1994 at 2 p.m. from the Warren center United Methodist Church with pastor, Rev. Arthur W. David officiating.
 Interment will follow in the Sleeper Hill Cemetery.
 Family will receive friends on Tuesday from 2-4 and 7-9 p.m. at the Sutfin Funeral Chapel, Main Street, Nichols.
 Friends who wish, may remember the Warren Center United Methodist Church Memorial Fund in memory of Bert S. Darling. –Towanda Daily Review

 DARLING –NANCY A. WRIGHT, 52 of Andes, N.Y. formerly of West Warren died Oct.
 15, 2000 at Bassett Hospital in Cooperstown, N.Y.
 Nancy was born Jan.
 18, 1948 in Warren Center the daughter of Norman and Elizabeth Dewing Darling.
 She married Robert Wright on Aug.
 26, 1966 in Warren Center.
 A resident of Andes since 1975, Nancy graduated from Delhi College as a licensed practical nurse in 1982.
 She had worked in Walton & Delhi hospitals as well as Countryside Care Center in Delhi, N.Y.
 Nancy loved baking and quilting and was an avid Andes High School sports fan.
 She was a member of Andes United Presbyterian Church and was a former elder, Sunday school teacher and Ladies Auxiliary and choir member.
 She also was a former member of the Andes Emergency Squad.
 Nancy is survived by; her husband, Robert of Andes; son, Mark of Andes; daughters, Laura Wright and Leslie Pascoe, both of Rochester, N.Y.; parents, Norman and Elizabeth Darling of Warren Center; three brothers, four sisters and two grandchildren.
 The funeral service will be held Wednesday, Oct.
 18 at 11 a.m. at the Andes United Presbyterian Church with the Rev. Daniel McCollister, pastor officiating.
 Burial will be in Sleeper Hill Cemetery, Warren Center at 3 p.m.
 Wednesday.
 Friends may call at the Jester-Stanley Funeral home in Andes on Tuesday, when the family will be in attendance from 7 to 9 p.m.
 Memorials to Andes United Presbyterian Church Memorial fund in the name of Nancy A. Wright are appreciated. –Towanda Daily Review